pprabhu78/Streamline/docs/ProgrammingGuideDLSS.md

 ```

 > **NOTE:**
+> `sl::DLSSPreset::ePresetA` to `sl::DLSSPreset::ePresetE` are deprecated and should not be used.
+They will no longer be available in subsequent SDKs. `sl::DLSSPreset::ePresetG` to `sl::DLSSPreset::ePresetI` are reserved and should also not be used.

+> **NOTE:**
 > To turn off DLSS set `sl::DLSSOptions.mode` to `sl::DLSSMode::eOff`, note that this does NOT release any resources, for that please use `slFreeResources`

 > **NOTE:**